hackclub/jams/jams/singles/online-store/en-US.md

 ## SO MANY DUPLICATES 😱

-While you were designing your pages, you may have realized how many reused components are in each page.
+While you were designing your pages, you may have realized how many reused components are on each page.
 So, if you wanted to add an extra button or link, you had to go through every single page and edit it.

 Fear not, Figma has a wonderful tool called: **Assets**!

 These are layers that reference another layer instead of having its own value.
-If your familiar with pointers and references, these are basically the same thing.
+If you are familiar with pointers and references, these are basically the same thing.

 ### Layer